Are you part of team #nodaysoff?

 Without an accurate understanding of this, athletes risk overtraining and not obtaining maximum results or performance from all that hard-work being applied!

-As you may already know (based off of previous blog posts here), exercise causes muscle fibers to break down and develop very small, microcosm tears in them.
+Exercise causes muscle fibers to break down and develop very small, microcosm tears in them.
 These tears are not the same as the major tears you may be familiar with (i.e. pec tears, bicep tears, groin tears...) as micro tears are not painful and are actually necessary!

 Muscle tears show themselves in the form of sore muscles and need to time to heal and recover before you go out there and tear them again.
 This is where rest comes into play.